saddington/yen-handbook/README.md

 ## Our Story

-Born out of the ashes of two pivots over 2+ years, we restarted YEN's story in early-2020 as we caught a vision for an exciting and inevitable future — a `vision` of a future where there's a "community on every website" and how we do that is through our `mission` to "democratize community building" for everyone, everywhere.
+YEN's story began in early-2020 as we caught a vision for an exciting and inevitable future: `Community on every website`.

-For starters, it looks like a simple `b2b` `saas` platform that helps businesses launch, manage, and grow a community right on their own website.
-Unlike other solutions that can take a lot of time to properly setup and install, we bring the community right to the business, maximizing their efforts and marketing ROI.
+Practically-speaking, it's what we call a [CommSaaS](http://commsaas.org); a community-centric `b2b` `saas` platform that helps creators launch, manage, grow, and monetize a community right on their own website.

+Unlike other solutions that a lot of time to properly setup and install, we bring the community right to the business (and they "hang out" there!) which maximizes business ROI up and down the entire stack.

-Built for speed, we help creators connect with their customers, monetize their projects and know-how, and build a community they can be super-proud of.
+Built for speed, we help creators connect with their audience fast, giving them powerful management and monetization tools in just a few clicks.

-We are currently test-driving the mvp in our own business-building community.
+Consequently, customers of YEN build profitable, community-centric businesses and revenue-generating communities!
+We are currently test-driving the mvp in our own business-building [community](https://github.com/yenio/handbook/wiki).